no. 01 Principles

 Plainness over polish

-Every claim on Knock can be reduced to a real number, a primary source, or a thing we actually did.
+Every claim on this site can be reduced to a real number, a primary source, or a thing we actually did.
 We don't use 'transformative' or 'leverage' or 'unlock'.
 We say what the phone weighs in grams and how many days the battery lasts.

 How it shows up